Xenoblade Chronicles X: Design

 The artwork and character designs for the game was worked on by a number of different artists.
-The main character templates and main cast were created by Kunihiko Tanaka, the main artist for the Xenosaga games.
+The avatar templates and main cast were created by Kunihiko Tanaka, the main artist for the Xenosaga games.
 Tanaka was brought on board to bring out the Xeno elements of the game.
 A core part of the art team was Kouichi Mugitani, who provided character illustrations for Xenosaga Episode III and worked as production designer for all three Xenosaga titles.
 Allied mecha designs were handled by Takayuki Yanase, who had previously worked on the anime Ghost in the Shell: Arise and Mobile Suit Gundam 00, along with the video game Metal Gear Rising: Revengeance.
 Enemy mechs were designed by Yasushi Suzuki, who had previously worked on Sin and Punishment and its sequel Star Successor.
-Alien NPC characters were designed by Raita Kazama, who also helped design Mira's primitive fauna.
+Alien NPC characters were designed by Raita Kazama, who also helped design Mira's fauna.
 Yoko Tsukamoto, an artist for Lord of Vermilion and Xenoblade Chronicles, was brought in to add fantasy elements to the world, while additional designs for enemies native to Mira were created by Takashi Kojo.
 Weapons were designed by Hideyuki Matsumoto, who had worked on both the Xenosaga and Front Mission series.
 Background art design was outsourced to Kusanagi, a company whose previous art-based work included Ni no Kuni: Dominion of the Dark Djinn.
 The large number of artists ensured diversity among the alien races.
 The game's art director was Norihiro Takami.

 Creating the large flora and fauna of Mira was difficult as the team required both passive and combat situations for them.
 While designing each creature and race to be alien to lifeforms from Earth, they also wanted to create familiar silhouettes so they would appear "familiar and exotic at the same time in a way that [is] unsettling".
 The human armor designs and the alien Wrothian race drew inspiration from samurai and their armor.
 The concept for the Skell mechs was a machine switching between a humanoid and vehicular form.
 Their designs consciously drew influence from the Gundam franchise.
 The size of the Skells (between nine and ten meters high in-game) was calculated as the best human-to-robot size ratio when taking the game's combat scenarios into account.
 The Skells were an intentional callback to the mechs featured in Takahashi's first Xeno title Xenogears, with the mechanics present in Xenoblade Chronicle X echoing scrapped gameplay ideas from Xenogears.
 Another design callback featured in the game were the Lifehold pods, shaped similarly to monolith objects from earlier Xeno titles.